elidakirigo/elidakirigo/README.md

 ---
 >.
 >.
->⚡ **About me & hobbies**: i like to 🌱  _travel_ and do ✨ _photography_. i'm currently teaching my mind to read articles , books and informative blogs occasionally.
+>⚡ **About me & hobbies**: i like to  do ✨ _photography_ while listening to alot of podcasts. i'm currently teaching my mind to read articles , books and informative blogs occasionally.
 >.
 >.